Gnadenhutten massacre: Aftermath

 The Lenape allies of the British sought revenge for the Gnadenhutten massacre.
 When General George Washington heard about the massacre, he ordered American soldiers to avoid being captured alive, as he feared what the hostile Lenape would do to their captives.

 Washington's close friend William Crawford was captured while leading an expedition against Lenape at Upper Sandusky, Ohio.
 Crawford had not been at Gnadenhutten but was killed in retaliation.
-David Williamson (soldier), the officer who had led the Gnadenhutten massacre, was also a survivor of the Crawford expedition.
+David Williamson, the officer who had led the Gnadenhutten massacre, was also a survivor of the Crawford expedition.
 In 1814, decades after the war, he died in poverty.
 The leader of the Home Guard at the time was Captain John Hay who on November 24 led an attack on the Delaware.
 Captain Charles Bilderback had participated in the Gnadenhutten massacre and was a survivor of the June 1782 Crawford expedition.
 Seven years later, in June 1789, he was captured and killed by hostile Lenape in Ohio.

 In 1810 Shawnee chief Tecumseh reminded future President William Henry Harrison, "You recall the time when the Jesus Indians of the Delawares lived near the Americans, and had confidence in their promises of friendship, and thought they were secure, yet the Americans murdered all the men, women, and children, even as they prayed to Jesus?"

 In 1889, future president Theodore Roosevelt called the atrocity "a stain on frontier character that the lapse of time cannot wash away."